jluu38/cpnt260-a3/README.md

 Continued from assignment 2, this is now the *Coming Soon* page.
 The goal for the site is entirely focused on advertising future/current film screenings.

-An image gallery to display upcoming/current showings is most effective as it is easy to identify film posters and reading figure captions for titles and showtimes.
+An image gallery to display upcoming/current showings is most effective as it is easy to identify film posters and to read figure captions for titles and showtimes.

 ## Comments (removed from the html and css files)